 Opioids are dangerous drugs that attach to opiate receptors in the brain, depressing the central nervous system and producing a calming effect.
-When overdose occurs, a person can become unresponsive.
+When an overdose occurs, a person can become unresponsive.
 Symptoms of overdose include: contracted pupils, shallow breathing, loss of consciousness, choking sounds, and pale or blue skin .
 If you see signs of overdose, it’s important to know how to use Narcan, aka naloxone, so you can reverse the person’s overdose.

 An overdose can happen quickly, and its deadly effects can progress within minutes.
-Naloxone is a life-saving nasal spray or injection that reverses the effects of opioids by pushing opioids out of the opiate receptors in the brain, reviving an individual from overdose.
+Naloxone is a life-saving nasal spray or injection that reverses the effects of opioids by pushing opioids out of the opiate receptors in the brain, reviving an individual from an overdose.
 Typically, Narcan takes effect within minutes.

 How to administer nasal spray Narcan:

 How to administer injectable naloxone:

 If someone has overdosed, you always need to call 911.
 Narcan can help revive a person while waiting for paramedics to arrive, but they will need additional medical attention.

 Narcan is a lifesaving tool to help reverse the effects of opioid overdose, but it is no substitute for sobriety.
 Patients who have been revived with Narcan need drug detox and rehab to turn their lives around.
 We offer subutext detoxification in Stuart to help people break free of their opioid addiction.
 Narcan alone cannot help someone get sober.
 If you need help getting sober, or if you have a loved one who needs help, call us today at 888-280-4763 to learn more about our subutext detoxification in Stuart.
 With our opiate detox and treatment programs, sobriety is possible.